Vaginal Mesh Complication Lawsuits

-In the past decade, there have been thousands of medical complications from the use of vaginal mesh resulting in many lawsuits against the manufacturers of these products.
+In the past decade, there have been thousands of medical complications from the use of vaginal mesh resulting in many lawsuits against the defective device manufacturers of these products.
 The transvaginal mesh attorneys at Rosenfeld Injury Lawyers is currently reviewing cases on behalf of women who have experienced complications as a result of the erosion of the mesh after it has been implanted in the body.

 - Vaginal mesh erosion

 - Organ perforation